All-on-4 Dental Implants in Frisco, TX

 If you’re evaluating practices for full-arch implant care, here’s how Frisco Dental Hub approaches All-on-4 differently.

-Dr. C has restored thousands of implant patients over 22+ years — from single implants to complex full-arch reconstructions.
+Practicing dentistry for 22+ years, Dr. C has focused on implant dentistry since 2015 — restoring thousands of patients over 11+ years, from single implants to complex full-arch reconstructions.
 This isn’t a side service; implant dentistry is core to the practice.

 CBCT-guided planning